-Look for a partner who will commit to your company and offers ongoing services to accommodate any updates or adjustments in your site's source code.
+Look for a partner who will commit to your company and offer ongoing services to accommodate updates or adjustments in your site's source code.

 For example, UsableNet offers ADA monitoring services that combine frequent user testing with automated WCAG 2.1 AA testing, keyboard testing, interactive dashboards, and advanced reports, so you can stay informed about your site's accessibility status in the long term.

 4. Do you have user testers from the disability community?